What if I forget to take my passport on a trip?

 To replace a passport, you will have to contact your country’s consulate in Madrid.
 The US embassy’s website is www.embusa.es.

 Yes.
 Valuables such as mobile phones, keys, jewelry, etc. are often left in Student Life.
-Other articles are kept in the lost and found shelf located in the bedeles office (Buildings & Grounds) outside the top floor of Padre Rubio Hall.
+Other articles are kept in the lost and found shelf located in the bedeles office (Buildings & Grounds, bottom floor of Padre Rubio Hall, beside the elevator).

 Can I make a doctor’s appointment myself?

 Yes, Dr. Borrás is an English-speaking general practitioner who collaborates with SLU-Madrid.
 His number is 91 575 9834.
 The receptionists are able to make your appointment in English.